 Excellent as an appertivo on a sunny afternoon with friends or when paired with roasted game hens, scallops, grilled sea bass and chicken braised in white wine.

 Aglianico (eye yah nick oh) is native to southern Italy in the provinces of Basilicata and Campania where it is known as the Barolo of southern Italy.
 Monte Volpe is one of a handful of producers of Aglianico in California.
 It is a very difficult variety to grow here because it buds out early so it is susceptible to Mendocino counties harsh frost season and it ripens very late so it is potentially ruined by our early rains in the autumn.
-2010 was a difficult vintage for late maturing red varieties.
 Early rainfall in the middle of October and a very erratic mix of very hot and very cool days during the summer.
-This caused many of the mid-ripening varieties to ripen late and thus made them susceptible to the early rains in October.
-Luckily our Aglianico vineyard is located above the Ukiah Valley on an eastern benchland and the soils are shallow and a mixture of large rocks and clay so the water penetrates right through the soil.
+Our Aglianico vineyard is located above the Ukiah Valley on an eastern benchland and the soils are shallow and a mixture of large rocks and clay so the water penetrates right through the soil.
 This is our first vintage of varietal labeled Aglianico.
 These grapes were hand harvested at the end of October after the early rains producing a wine that is dark purple-garnet in color with aromas and flavors of ripe boysenberry, smoky cherry, spicy wood and earth, with ripe, full tannins and a seamless balance that carries through to a long, lush finish.

 In 2004 when we purchased an old tree farm in Potter Valley, which is at the headwaters of our beloved Russian River, we had a good idea that it was going to be a great place to grow many white grape varieties, especially Italian.
 With its high altitude, short season, rich soils, warm days and very cool nights Potter Valley produces grapes with low PH’s, high tartaric acids and an abundance of fruity aromas and flavors.